 Next up is a speaker who had a lunch lady in her life very recently.
 Sara Sakowitz, an 18-year-old cancer researcher, is studying genetic methods to stop the spread of breast cancer.
 Her work focuses on shutting down the dangerous stage of metastasis by silencing important genes that normally block cancer progression.
 It’s a new therapy that could someday change the way we treat many types of cancer.
 As Sakowitz has developed and grown as a researcher, she’s realized that science always needs fresh perspectives and people brave enough to explore new directions.
 It’s time for a mindset shift, she says.
 If we rethink how we think, we can find more effective treatments.

 Why does time seem to fly on some occasions and to creep by interminably on others?
-That question is the focus of Jordan Gaines Lewis’ neuroscience PhD research.
+That question is the focus of Jordan Gaines Lewis’ side work in science writing.
 Cross-cultural studies have yielded surprisingly concrete conclusions, in the form of five key things that make time fly: (1) A lack of memorable events (think high school homecoming) (2) Time becoming short relative to how long you’ve lived (3) Actual biological signals within your body (4) A focus on boring routines and (5) Stress, because perceiving there to be too little time actually makes it seem like there’s even less of it.
 Armed with this information, the ways to slow time down are actually quite simple.
 Vary your routine, make plans for the future, and make a conscious effort to savor each moment.

 Daniel Barasch is building a park, complete with lush greenery, underneath the bustling sidewalks of New York City.
 The inversion of the Highline, this project is called The Lowline, and it will be built in an underground trolley terminal abandoned in 1948.
 By harvesting sunlight, concentrating it and reflecting it below ground, this park-in-the-works will be bright and beautiful—a football field-sized space where residents of the Lower East Side can gather year-round.
 This part is especially important to Barasch, as this is the neighborhood where his grandparents lived when they first immigrated to the United States.
 They may even have walked through that very trolley terminal.